Hairy Bikers Fried Chicken Recipe

 Instructions

-1. Marinate the chicken: Place chicken in a bowl, cover with buttermilk and hot sauce, and refrigerate for at least 4 hours.
+1. Marinate the chicken: Place the chicken in a large bowl.
+Pour over the buttermilk and hot sauce, making sure every piece is well coated.
+Cover and refrigerate for at least 4 hours, or overnight.

-5. Fry the chicken: Carefully add a few pieces of chicken and fry for 12-15 minutes, turning occasionally, until cooked through.
+5. Fry the chicken: Carefully lower a few pieces into the hot oil.
+Fry for 12–15 minutes, turning occasionally, until deep golden brown and cooked through to 75°C internally.

-6. Drain and serve: Remove the chicken and place it on a wire rack to drain.
-Serve hot.
+6. Drain and rest: Lift the chicken onto a wire rack set over a baking tray to drain.
+Repeat with the remaining pieces and serve hot.

 Leave a Reply